TheLux83/100-days-of-code/log.md

 **Thoughts:** The installation wasn't that difficult.
 But I couldn't figure out, how to not show all pages, but only a few.
 Have to look into this tomorrow.
 I've given up on implementing a viewport for pdf files.
 I think it's okay to just download them in the first version and implement the iframe in the second version / update of the app.

+### Day 53: April 02, 2020

+**Today's Progress**: Styled the login page, the startpage and the images for alle categories where there is not uploaded picture.
+Additionally added total costs for vehicles and companies in their detail page

+**Thoughts:** Today was a very good day.
+I styled many pages and I think that I'm 99% finished with styling.
+Additional to styling, I was successful in implemented a total costs view for every vehicle and every company, so that one has a general overlook how much the vehicle had cost us, or how much money a company made with us.